agsb/jelly/documents/CircuitLayout.md

 All switchs are 74HC245, 500 ns (~ 2.0 MHz), octal bi-diretional switch, 3-state;

-A binary counter is 74HC393, (< 100 MHz), dual 4-bit binary ripple counter, with resets;
+All binary counter are 74HC193, (< 100 MHz), dual 4-bit binary ripple counter, up, down, load and reset;

 All ORs are 74HC32, 150 ns ( ~6.7 MHz ), quad 2-input OR gate;